- Where you can study

 This qualification will provide you with a pathway to the Graduate Diploma in Arts (Educational Psychology).

-It does not, however, meet requirements for 60 credits of undergraduate psychology courses for entry to the Master of Educational and Developmental Psychology.
-Additional psychology courses will be needed for this.
+It does not, however, meet requirements for 60 credits of undergraduate psychology and 45 credits of education courses for entry to the Master of Educational and Developmental Psychology.
+Additional psychology and education courses will be needed for this.

 Contact us through the Get advice button on this page if you have any questions.